YoobeeWebTutors/javascript-manual/02-statements.md

 **Best Practice**: Even though JavaScript treats these semi-colons as optional, always put them in.
 Doing so avoids [Automatic Semi-colon Insertion (ASI)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Lexical_grammar#Automatic_semicolon_insertion) issues.

 **Best Practice**: To JavaScript, a statement can be as many characters long as it needs to be, but to programmers longer lines are harder to read.
-Try not to make a line longer than 80 characters, and certainly not longer than 120.
+Try not to make a line of code longer than 80 characters.

 ## Comments